Top 10 Mortgage Lenders For Older Borrowers

 Author Paul Murphy -Later Life Finance Ltd

-Mortgages for older borrowers consist of two main types of later life mortgages; retirement and lifetime, and have become increasingly popular among homeowners aged 55 and over.
+Later life mortgages have become increasingly popular among homeowners aged 55 and over.

 They offer a way to access funds tied up in property without the burden of monthly repayments, although payments can still be made on a voluntary basis to avoid compound interest accruing.

-But before diving in, it’s crucial to understand how mortgages for older people work, the interest rates, and how the plans can be arranged to suit your individual requirements for longer term flexibility and security in your home for the years to come.
+But before diving in, it’s crucial to understand how mortgages for older borrowers work, the interest rates, and how the plans can be arranged to suit your individual requirements for longer term flexibility and security in your home for the years to come.

 Get your free calculation & explore flexible mortgages for older borrowers